AUDITIONING FOR "NEWSIES"

 Please get as familiar as you can with the content!

-1) NEWSIES is based on an actual historical event.
-You should be familiar with it!
-Googling the "Newsboys’ Strike of 1899" will take you to the right place!
+NEWSIES is based on an actual historical event.
+Please make yourself familiar with it!

 Once you're super familiar with the story and the show, you can start to think about which characters you identify with, which you think you're right for, and which characters would challenge you at this stage in your training!
-Please prepare 2 or 3 different characters so we can see some range (and you can increase your odds of being cast)!
+Please prepare 2 or 3 different characters so we can see some RANGE!

-EVERYONE auditioning should pick at least one male character to audition with. (ie, please don't come in with just Katherine and Medda :)
+EVERYONE auditioning should pick at least one male character to audition with. (ie, please don't come in with just Katherine, Hannah and Medda :)

 As a reminder, HERE is a link to the character breakdowns!